-Then this is the sequence of the microstructure in decreasing order of the hydrogen induced cracking tendency, maximum hydrogen induced cracking pregnancy is observed in case of the martensite and then somewhat lower tendency in case of the bainide, then pearlite, then ferrite.
-So mostly most sensitive is martensite and martensite+ferrite mixtures are also found sensitive for the hydrogen induced cracking.

-And which phase will be formed which kind of the structures will be form that is affected by the section thickness, thickness of the plate or the section which is being welded because it determines the kind of the heat that is to be supplied for the welding purpose greater the thickness faster with the extraction of the heat from the weld metal, on the other hand it will require the greater heat inputs.

-So heat input in turned higher heat input intern reduces the cooling rate.
-So in order to have the cooling rate within the safe limit so that undesirable structural transformations are avoided we use the controlled preheating of the base metal during the welding, so that the safe cooling rate is maintained in the weld metal as well as heat affected zone in order to avoid the undesirable martensitic authority martensitic transformations.
+Maximum hydrogen induced cracking tendency is observed in case of the martensite and then somewhat lower tendency in case of the bainite then pearlite and then ferrite.
+So, mostly most sensitive is martensite and martensite plus ferrite mixtures are also found sensitive for the hydrogen induced cracking and which phase will be formed, which kind of the structures will be formed that is affected by the section thickness of the plate or the section which is being welded because it determines the kind of the heat that is to be supplied for the welding purpose, greater the thickness faster will be the extraction of the heat from the weld metal.
+On the other hand it will require the greater heat input, so heat input in turn higher heat input in turn reduces the cooling rate.
+So, in order to have the cooling rate within the safe limits, so that undesirable structural transformations are avoided, we use the controlled preheating of the base metal during the welding.
+So, that the safe cooling rate is maintained in the weld metal as well as heat affected zone in order to avoid the undesirable martensitic or ferritic martensitic conditions.

-In addition to the heat input and the preheating if the martensite has been formed and still if you want to control the undesirable effects associated with the hydrogen induced cracking then sometimes post weld heat treatment is also carried out.
-So that the martensite can be tampered and also the hydrogen which has been trapped can be eliminated or can be reduced in which was dissolved in the weld metal as well as heat affected zone.

-So normally the heating of the weld in the range of like 200 to 400 degree centigrade helps in diffusion of the hydrogen from the steel, so that escaping of the hydrogen from the weld as well as heat affected zone can be facilitated in order to avoid the undesirable effects as related with the hydrogen induced cracking.

-Then the stress is the another important aspect that has to be there to facilitate the hydrogen induced cracking and other the these stresses are if these are of the tensile in nature, tensile residual stresses, then it will be promoting the hydrogen induced cracking tendency significantly.
-So all those steps methods which can be applied in order to reduce the magnitude of the tensile residual stresses that will help in reducing the hydrogen induced cracking tendency.

-Because the stress magnitude required for hydrogen induced cracking is directly influenced by the hydrogen concentration in the weld metal as well as the kind of the microstructure it has greater the hydrogen concentration and harder micro constituents in form of martensite is present in the greater fraction of the martensite is present then that will be reducing the stress required for hydrogen induced cracking.

-So if we can apply the methods like shot peening or shot blasting or the post weld heat treatment which will help us in reducing the tensile residual stress magnitude then that will certainly help in reducing the tendency for the hydrogen induced cracking where from this that tensile residential stresses or residual stress development in the weld join come in so the factors that affect the residual stress magnitude being developed is the welding is the thermal contraction.
+transformations.
+In addition to the heat input and the preheating, if the martensite has been formed and still if you want to control the undesirable effects associated with the hydrogen induced cracking, then sometimes post weld heat treatment is also carried out.
+So that the martensite can be tempered and also the hydrogen which has been trapped can eliminated or can be reduced in the which was dissolved in the weld metal as well as heat affected zone.
+So, normally the heating of the weld in the range of like 200 to 400 degree centigrade diffusion of the hydrogen from the steel so that escaping of the hydrogen from the weld as well as heat affected zone can be facilitated in order to avoid the undesirable effects related with the hydrogen induced cracking.
+Then the stress is the third important aspect that has to be there to facilitate the hydrogen induced cracking and these stresses if these are of the tensile in nature, tensile residual stresses then it will be promoting the hydrogen induced cracking tendency significantly.
+So, all those steps methods which can be applied in order to reduce the magnitude of the tensile residual stresses that will help in the in reducing the hydrogen induced cracking tendency.
+Because the stress magnitude required for hydrogen induced cracking is directly influenced by the hydrogen concentration in the weld metal as well as the kind of the microstructure it has.
+Greater the hydrogen concentration and harder micro constituents in form of martensite is present means the greater fraction of the martensite is present then that will be reducing the stress required for hydrogen induced cracking.
+So, if we can apply the methods like shot peening or short blasting or the post weld heat treatment which will help us in reducing the tensile residual stress magnitude then that will certainly help in reducing the tendency for the hydrogen induced cracking.
+Where from this the tensile residual stresses or residual stress development in the weld joint come in, so the factors that effect the Residual stress magnitude being developed in the welding is the thermal contraction.
+This is the main source of the residual stress development because localized heating of the plates during the welding causes the localized expansion.